4th Grade Reading Strategy and Curriculum Standards

 The Time4Learning Program Structure

 Time4Learning has been refined through years of feedback from educators, parents, and students.
+Parents have access to printable lesson plans, teaching tools, and detailed reporting through our online parent tools.
 Subjects are organized into chapters composed of interactive lessons, printable worksheets, quizzes and tests.
 Students are guided through the activities at their own pace by an automated system.